mzouvelos/mzouvelos.github.io/content/portfolio/dashboards/index.md

 links:
 ---

-I have developed Tableau Dashboards and R Shiny dashboard applications for different formats of reporting.

-### Tableau Dashboards

-### Shiny Applications
+ I have experience in developing dashboards using different approaches and always following the main elements of efficient dashboard design and data visualization to accomodate reporting needs and tracking of KPI's.

+ I have developed a significant amount of dashboards with dashboarding tools like Tableau but also in coding formats using frameworks like Shiny and Streamlit.

+**Examples:**
+- Simple application of an R Shiny map-based dashboard - [link to post](https://mzouvelos.github.io/blog/shiny-dashboards/)

+More to follow!